amani meliyah

 Content Warning: This show contains mature themes and language

-maleek rae bodycount
+amani meliyah & maleek rae

-Director - amani meliyah
+Director, Co-Creator - amani meliyah

-Featured performer Maleek Rae
+Writer, Co-Creator, Featured Performer - Maleek Rae

 You dug a hole, now lie in it.
-BODYCOUNT is a raw, visceral exploration of what it takes to rise from the depths of our own making.
+‘BODYCOUNT’ is a raw, visceral exploration of what it takes to rise from the depths of our own making.
 Set in a cruising park, this play delves into the simplest, most primal truth—sometimes all we really want is a little connection and to feel held.
-It follows Gatekeeper, an aspiring photographer yearning to craft a world where large Black queer bodies can simply exist, and be embraced gardens.
-The story whispers of longing, vulnerability, and the fierceness of reclaiming space in a world that too often deems that that those who be fat and black are of less worth.
+It follows Gatekeeper, an aspiring photographer yearning to craft a world where large Black queer bodies can simply exist, and be embraced in gardens.
+The story whispers of longing, vulnerability, and the fierceness of reclaiming space in a world that too often deems that those who are fat and black are of less worth.

 Written by Maleek Rae and directed by amani meliyah, BODYCOUNT combines their unique talents in a collaborative, community-driven experience that explores vulnerability, healing, and the human need for intimacy.

-About the Artist
+About the ArtistS